thefakejj/Overwatch_teams/README.md

 If a person is a player, they can be given in game roles or be left without them.
 Similarly to the previous functionality, this information can be updated using the "Update player's in-game roles" function.

-Users would be able to search Overwatch League players and teams with different kinds of filtering, such as region or what tournament they play in.
-The user can click on results to open a new page, with more details about the player or team.
-For example, if the user clicks on a player, the new page would show the player's nationality, role and teams they play for.
-Clicking a team shows the team's region, players and tournaments.

-An API will be used to get images of country flags in the program.
+Use the search players function to search players by name.
+Based on a player's nationality, this search displays country flags which come through an API by flagpedia.

 FLAGS FROM https://flagpedia.net/